ravibrock/regisfilter.nvim/README.md

             ft_patterns = {}, -- List of patterns to match for specific filetypes
             negative_match = true, -- Don't send to register if the pattern is matched registers = { '"', "1", "-" }, -- List of registers to monitor (only need "1" for 1-9)
-            system_clipboard = "", -- Use the system clipboard
+            system_clipboard = "", -- Use the system clipboard (updates to vim.opt.clipboard if not empty)
             remap_paste = true, -- Remap p and P to sync with clipboard settings }
     }